fjolnir/Tranquil/Docs/Tranquil Spec.md

     \ Concurrency
     async ..expression..        \ Executes `expression` asynchronously
-    var = async ..expression..  \ Assigns the result of `expression` to `var` when the operation is complete
-    wait                        \ Waits for any asynchronous operations created in the current block to finish whenFinished ..block..      \ Executes `block` when all asynchronous operations created in the current block are finished, without blocking. (`block` is executed on the program's main thread) lock ..expression.. { \ Acquires a lock on the result of `expression`.
+    var = async ..expression..  \ Assigns the `var` to a "promise" which will point to the result of `expression` when it has finished running. wait                        \ Waits for any asynchronous operations created in the current block to finish whenFinished ..block..      \ Executes `block` when all asynchronous operations created in the current block are finished, without blocking. (`block` is executed on the program's main thread) lock ..expression.. { \ Acquires a lock on the result of `expression`.
 If one has already been taken, it waits.